GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 Rhythms

-As mentioned, the three musical elements which form the basis of this method are fills, breaks and rhythms.
+As mentioned, the three types of musical elements which form the basis of this method are fills, breaks and rhythms.
 Here, rhythms are parts containing at least bass and percussion, giving a distinct, moving energy.
 In traditional song structure these rhythmic parts are usually the verses and choruses, but in this method they do not necessarily have to be that.
 It's the energy inside that counts, not their position in the track.
+This applies to all used parts.
 More on rhythms, as well as on fills and breaks, below.

-For the seven energy tactics, which are based upon these musical elements, I have chosen names that relate to energy: Spark, Kick, Break, Boost, Build, Peak and Rest.
-On one hand, these names refer to parts of a track and to the specific energy of these parts, and on the other hand these names refer to the magical effect they have when playing or triggering them: changing the energy on a dancefloor!
+For the seven energy tactics, which are based upon these types of musical elements, I have chosen names that relate to energy: Spark, Kick, Break, Boost, Build, Peak and Rest.
+These names refer to parts of a track and the specific energy of these parts, but they also refer to the magical effect they have when playing or triggering them: changing the energy on a dancefloor accordingly.

 Fills can be used as an intro, outro, short intermezzo or to add energy on top of other parts playing.
 They are distinctive audio pieces of a track which ideally do not contain kick drums or no percussion at all.
 They can be short in length, used as loops or as one-shots or samples, and may contain for example synth sounds, a particular hook, chords and melodies or vocals.